 *** Specialties ***

 I've been playing and studying guitar since I was seven years old.
 I've attended Berklee School of Music summer workshops, camps, seminars, and presented music theory papers at conferences at the University of Oregon.
 I can and am willing to teach any type of musical style or interest to any skill level!

-I currently for a record label in Portland as well as teach.
+I currently work for a record label in Portland as well as teach.
 I love to share the information about how the recording industry works, how to obtain gigs and how to effectively promote yourself!

-Worked for two summers as Ethos Music School in North Portland.
+Worked for two summers at Ethos Music School in North Portland.
 We ran day camps for 80 kids a week of all ages, and I was an accompanist for vocal camps on piano, guitar, and bass, and played in student recitals as well.

 I have my CPR certification, renewed when I was working at Ethos Music Center in Portland, OR, originally obtained in 2004 when working for Search and Rescue of Linn Country, Oregon.